 In 1907, Don Cleofas Murgia Pacheco transitioned from distilling mezcal to the more immediately profitable model of distilling sugarcane.
 Uruapan Charanda is actually named for the city of Uruapan, due to the Pacheco’s longstanding history in the community.
 Miriam Pacheco carries on the family tradition of making Uruapan Charanda and runs the business today.
 The family’s desire to protect and preserve the region’s tradition of cane distillation is best exemplified by the efforts of Miriam’s brother, Fernando Pecheco, who lobbied to create the D.O. protecting charanda in 2013.

-Uruapan is made from 100% D.O. estate-grown sugarcane juice that is freshly pressed by a water-powered mill.
+Uruapan Charanda and the historic brand Sol Tarasco—named after the Pacheco family’s distillery—are made from 100% D.O., estate-grown sugarcane that is freshly pressed by a water-powered mill.
 The Pacheco’s sugarcane is grown at an elevation of 4,180 feet above sea level in a tropical, diurnal climate surrounded by fields of mango trees, berry bushes, and over five varieties of bananas, all contributing to the unique terroir imparted during fermentation.
-The cane juice is open air fermented in wooden vats for eleven days and then twice distilled in “El Prieto”, a small, thousand-liter, wood-fired copper pot still.
-All of these factors contribute to the complexity of Uruapan Charanda, which delivers an intricate, fragrant, and deeply flavored cane distillate.
+The cane juice is open-air fermented in wooden vats for eleven days while the molasses sees a 48-hour closed fermentation.
+The fermented cane juice is then twice distilled in 1,000-liter, wood-fired copper pot stills, and molasses is distilled in a short, French-style column still.
+All of these factors contribute to the complexity of Uruapan Charanda and Sol Tarasco, which deliver intricate, fragrant, and deeply flavorful cane distillates.